causify-ai/tutorials/class_project_instructions/Projects/Gensim_Project_Description.md

-### Tech Description of Gensim
+### Description

-Gensim is an open-source library for unsupervised topic modeling and natural language processing, designed to handle large text corpora.
-It offers features such as:
-- Topic modeling using algorithms like LDA (Latent Dirichlet Allocation) and Word2Vec.
+Gensim is a robust Python library designed for unsupervised topic modeling and natural language processing (NLP).
+It excels at handling large text corpora and provides efficient implementations of popular algorithms such as Word2Vec, LDA (Latent Dirichlet Allocation), and FastText.
+Gensim's capabilities allow users to create word embeddings, identify topics within documents, and perform similarity queries on textual data.

-- Efficient similarity retrieval of documents and words.
-- Support for various text formats and preprocessing capabilities.
-- Tools for vector space modeling and document similarity analysis.
+### Project Blueprint

 ---

-### Project 1: Sentiment Analysis of Movie Reviews
+#### Project 1: Topic Modeling on News Articles
 **Difficulty**: 1 (Easy)

-**Project Objective**: The goal of this project is to classify movie reviews as positive or negative based on their content, optimizing the accuracy of the sentiment classification.
+**Project Objective**: The goal is to perform topic modeling on a collection of news articles to identify the main themes and topics discussed in recent events.

-**Dataset Suggestions**: Use movie review datasets available on Kaggle or HuggingFace, which contain labeled reviews and their corresponding sentiments.
+**Dataset Suggestions**: Use publicly available datasets from Kaggle that contain news articles or scrape data from open news APIs.

-**Step-by-Step Plan**:
-1. **Data Collection**: Download a movie review dataset from Kaggle or HuggingFace.
+**Tasks**:
+- **Data Collection**: Gather news articles from a chosen source using public datasets or APIs.
-2. **Feature Engineering**: Preprocess the text by tokenizing, removing stop words, and lemmatizing.
+- **Preprocessing**: Clean the text data by removing stop words, punctuation, and applying tokenization.
-3. **Model Training**: Utilize Gensim to create a Word2Vec model to generate word embeddings.
-4. **Use of the Tool**: Implement a simple classification model using the embeddings to predict sentiment.
-5. **Evaluation Metrics**: Measure model performance using accuracy, precision, recall, and F1-score.
-6. **Visualization/Reporting**: Create visualizations of the most significant words for each sentiment class and compile a report summarizing findings.

-**Bonus Ideas**: Compare the performance of different classifiers (e.g., logistic regression, SVM) on the same dataset or explore the impact of different embedding dimensions.
+- **Topic Modeling**: Utilize Gensim's LDA to discover topics within the news articles.
+- **Visualization**: Use pyLDAvis to visualize the topics and their distribution across articles.
+- **Interpretation**: Analyze and interpret the topics generated to summarize the findings.

+**Bonus Ideas (Optional)**:
+- Compare the results of LDA with other topic modeling techniques like NMF (Non-negative Matrix Factorization).
+- Implement sentiment analysis on the articles and correlate it with the identified topics.

 ---

-### Project 2: Topic Modeling for News Articles
+#### Project 2: Document Similarity and Clustering
 **Difficulty**: 2 (Medium)

-**Project Objective**: This project aims to uncover hidden topics within a collection of news articles, optimizing the interpretability and coherence of the identified topics.
+**Project Objective**: The objective is to cluster a set of product reviews and find similar documents based on their content using Gensim's word embeddings.

-**Dataset Suggestions**: Use a dataset of news articles available on Kaggle or from open government APIs that provide access to news content.
+**Dataset Suggestions**: Look for product reviews datasets on Kaggle or use Amazon product reviews available through open datasets.

-**Step-by-Step Plan**:
+**Tasks**:
-1. **Data Collection**: Collect a dataset of news articles from Kaggle or an open government API.
+- **Data Collection**: Download a dataset of product reviews.
-2. **Feature Engineering**: Preprocess the text data by cleaning, tokenizing, and removing irrelevant characters.
+- **Text Preprocessing**: Clean and preprocess the text data, including tokenization and removing irrelevant content.
-3. **Model Training**: Use Gensim's LDA to train a topic model on the processed text.
-4. **Use of the Tool**: Analyze the output topics for coherence and interpretability using Gensim’s visualization tools.
-5. **Evaluation Metrics**: Evaluate the model using metrics like coherence score and human interpretability of the topics.
-6. **Visualization/Reporting**: Create visualizations (e.g., word clouds or topic distributions) and compile a report detailing the findings and insights from the analysis.

-**Bonus Ideas**: Experiment with different numbers of topics and compare coherence scores, or apply the model to a different domain (e.g., scientific articles).
+- **Word Embeddings**: Train a Word2Vec model using Gensim on the preprocessed reviews to generate word vectors.
+- **Document Vectorization**: Create document vectors by averaging the word vectors for each review.
+- **Clustering**: Apply clustering algorithms (e.g., K-means) to group similar reviews based on their document vectors.
+- **Evaluation**: Analyze the clusters to identify common themes or sentiments within each group.

+**Bonus Ideas (Optional)**:
+- Explore the use of hierarchical clustering and visualize the dendrogram.
+- Implement a recommendation system based on clustered reviews.

 ---

-### Project 3: Document Similarity Detection
+#### Project 3: Building a Chatbot with Topic Detection
 **Difficulty**: 3 (Hard)

-**Project Objective**: The objective is to build a system that detects similarities between documents, optimizing the ability to cluster or categorize similar content.
+**Project Objective**: Develop a chatbot that can understand user queries and respond with relevant information based on detected topics from a knowledge base of FAQs.

-**Dataset Suggestions**: Use a collection of academic papers or articles available on platforms like Kaggle or GitHub that allow public access to document collections.
+**Dataset Suggestions**: Use open datasets containing FAQs from various domains (e.g., customer support) available on Kaggle or GitHub.

-**Step-by-Step Plan**:
-1. **Data Collection**: Gather a dataset of academic papers or articles from Kaggle or GitHub.
-2. **Feature Engineering**: Preprocess the text by cleaning, tokenizing, and removing stop words.
-Create document vectors using Gensim's Word2Vec.
-3. **Model Training**: Train a document similarity model using Gensim's similarity retrieval functions.
-4. **Use of the Tool**: Implement a clustering algorithm (e.g., K-means) to group similar documents based on their vector representations.
-5. **Evaluation Metrics**: Evaluate the performance using metrics such as silhouette score and visualization of clusters.
-6. **Visualization/Reporting**: Create a dashboard or report that visualizes the clusters and highlights the most similar documents within each cluster.

-**Bonus Ideas**: Explore the use of pre-trained models for embeddings, or extend the project to include a user interface where users can input documents and receive similarity scores or clusters.
+**Tasks**:
+- **Data Preparation**: Collect and preprocess the FAQ dataset, ensuring it is formatted for use in a chatbot.
+- **Topic Modeling**: Apply LDA using Gensim to identify the main topics within the FAQs.
+- **User Query Processing**: Implement a function to preprocess user queries similarly to the FAQ data.
+- **Topic Detection**: Use the trained LDA model to detect the topic of incoming user queries.
+- **Response Generation**: Match the detected topic with the most relevant FAQ and formulate a response.
+- **Testing**: Evaluate the chatbot's performance by testing it with various user queries and refining the model based on feedback.

+**Bonus Ideas (Optional)**:
+- Integrate a pre-trained language model (like BERT) for improved understanding of user queries.
+- Create a user interface for the chatbot using Streamlit or Flask.

+---

+These projects will provide students with hands-on experience in leveraging Gensim for various NLP tasks, enhancing their understanding of both the tool and the broader field of data science.